istio/istio.io/content/en/news/releases/1.31.x/announcing-1.31/change-notes/index.md

 introduced in v1.6.0.

-- **Fixed** an issue where the advertised HBONE capability was not propagated onto auto-registered WorkloadEntries for non-Kubernetes workloads.
+- **Fixed** an issue where the advertised HBONE capability was not propagated onto auto-registered `WorkloadEntry` resources for non-Kubernetes workloads.

-- **Fixed** an issue where the Accepted condition on a Gateway was not set to False when referencing an invalid or non-existent parametersRef.
+- **Fixed** an issue where the `Accepted` condition on a `Gateway` was not set to `False` when referencing an invalid or non-existent `parametersRef`.
 This matches the behavior enforced by the `GatewayInvalidParametersRef` Gateway API conformance test, introduced in v1.6.0.

-- **Fixed** cross-network traffic through the east-west gateway being blocked by a spurious deny-all RBAC filter when the destination service has L7 AuthorizationPolicies.
+- **Fixed** cross-network traffic through the east-west gateway being blocked by a spurious deny-all RBAC filter when the destination service has L7 `AuthorizationPolicy` resources.
   ([Issue #60806](https://github.com/istio/istio/issues/60806))

 - **Fixed** a bug where a remote cluster's network gateway could disappear from